stockphrase/no-silo/content/resources/open-handbook/chapter-11-chi.md

 ## Chicago Notes page formatting

 The Chicago style has two ways of approaching citation.
 In one method, known as `author-date`, references are placed in the text within a parenthesis using the author's last name and the year of the source's publication.
 The author-date method is common in the sciences and social sciences.
-A second method is `notes and bibliography`.
+A second method is known as `notes and bibliography`.
 In this method in-text citations are made using either `footnotes,` which appear at the bottom of a page, or `endnotes,` which appear on a separate **Notes** page at the conclusion of the document.
 This handbook only presents the `notes and bibliography` method with endnotes.

 To set up your **Notes** page properly, follow the rules below: